acbsp/bonafide.guru/en/contents.rst

 When we (devotees at `ISKCON
-Bangalore <http://www.iskconirm.com/28.htm>`__) came to know that HG Basugosh Prabhu, was arranging a conference of Madhvas & Srivaishnava Scholars to discuss the guru issue, we vehemently opposed.
+Bangalore <http://www.iskconirm.com/28.htm>`__) came to know that HG Basugosh Prabhu, was arranging a conference of Madhvas & Sri Vaiṣṇava Scholars to discuss the guru issue, we vehemently opposed.
 As we found no authorization from `Srila
 Prabhupada <http://www.iskconirm.com/tfo.htm>`__ for such an exercise.